 Each [Messenger] expresses the eternal truths of God, but each also addresses a more specific message to the particular people amongst whom he [Messenger of God] appears.
 Given the diversity of social and historical contexts, these specific messages necessarily differ.
 Each is suited to the religious and social needs of a particular age.
 Again, differences also result from the fact that each Manifestation of God is born into a particular human culture and that consequently his words are expressed in the distinctive language and conceptual frameworks of that culture.3

-Looking at another analogy might help us see how these seeming differences between the teachings of the different religions are not contradictory.
+Looking at another analogy might help us to see how these seeming differences between the teachings of the different religions are not contradictory.
 Throughout history, humanity has been afflicted at different times by different problems.
 At each stage of its development, a particular disease has afflicted the world.
 The same happens when a child is growing up and gets sick for different reasons.
 The doctor, when accompanying the child in his different stages of growth, would not prescribe the same remedy for the different diseases.
 Similarly, the Messengers of God, when renewing Divine Revelation, reveal the most appropriate teaching and principles for the immediate needs of mankind.

 The All-Knowing Physician hath His finger on the pulse of mankind.
 He perceiveth the disease, and prescribeth, in His unerring wisdom, the remedy.
 Every age hath its own problem, and every soul its particular aspiration.
 The remedy the world needeth in its present-day afflictions can never be the same as that which a subsequent age may require.4

-So in order to appreciate the oneness of religion, one must look at the relationship between the religions through the lens of Progressive Revelation to find their traits coherent.
+So in order to appreciate the oneness of religion, one must look at the relationship between the religions through the lens of progressive revelation to find their traits coherent.
 Shoghi Effendi elucidates:

 The fundamental principle enunciated by Baha’u’llah, the followers of His Faith firmly believe, is that Religious truth is not absolute but relative, that Divine Revelation is a continuous and progressive process, that all the great religions of the world are divine in origin, that their basic principles are in complete harmony, that their aims and purposes are one and the same, that their teachings are but facets of one truth, that their functions are complementary, that they differ only in the non-essential aspects of their doctrines and that their missions represent successive stages in the spiritual evolution of human society.5